keri/DotLovesData/README.md

 Each model was scored based on the R squared which is the coefficient of determination which is a measure of the variation in y (GMP in this case) that is explained by the data.
 A high R squared means you have a good model.
 I also validated independently with the holdout set and calculated the R squared for the holdout.

+-- Categorical Variables:

+I created categorical variables for the times for both crime occurences and date DPI was assessed.
+In addition, TALB, and

 ## Model Performance

-Linear Regression using the default parameters: score = .19 holdout score = didn't do
+Linear Regression using the default parameters:

+score = .19

+holdout score = didn't do

-Ridge Regression using default parameters: score = .19 holdout score = didn't do
+Ridge Regression using default parameters:

+score = .19

+holdout score = didn't do

 Gradient Boosted Regressor:

 model score = .7554

 holdout score = .7557

 ## Feature Importance